 In Asset Bank there are two default user groups that always exist which serve as baseline permissions for your users.
 These are:

 *Public - permissions given to this group apply to all visitors to your Asset Bank - even those that have not logged in.
 This means that users would be able to interact with your assets without needs a specific set of credentials to log in.
-For example, we use this group to make our Asset Bank demo site accessible to all visitors.

 *Logged in users - every registered user is a member of this group.
 This means that you can use this group to manage a baseline level of permissions that all of your users will receive once they have logged in.